Erin N. Colbert-White

 Letters of Recommendation

-I am happy to write letters of recommendation for students who have performed well in my classes or who have contributed positively as an undergraduate researcher in my lab.
+I am happy to write letters of recommendation for students who have excelled in my classes or who have contributed positively as an undergraduate researcher in my lab.
 Letter writing is a time-consuming process, and I take it very seriously.
-I want to showcase your qualifications in the best possible way.
+I want to showcase your qualification in the best possible way.

-As a rule of thumb, students should inquire as to whether someone can write them "a strong letter of recommendation."
+As a reminder, you should inquire as to whether someone can write you "a strong letter of recommendation."
 Not just a letter, and not even a "good" letter.
 But a STRONG letter.
 To help with deciding whether a particular instructor could write you a strong letter, I highly recommend reading the following post about how professors view student behavior:

 Psychology Today - What Would Your Professor Say About You? by Dr. Joan Bihun, Ph.D.